Mapping Charts of Accounts

 For the two systems to work, it is essential that the Parolla accounts are mapped correctly to the Xero accounts.

-Once you have successfully connected to Xero you will be redirected back to Parolla.
+Once you have successfully connected to your accounting system you will be redirected back to Parolla.
 A successful connection will now display a blue message box containing follow on actions.

-For the moment we are going to click on the Map Chart of Account button.
+For the moment we are going to click on the Map chart of accounts button.
 This will take you to the mapping page below.
-You can also get to the same page via the left hand menu under Settings > Accounts and clicking on the button for Xero Mappings.
+You can also get to the same page via the left-hand menu under Settings > Accounts and click on the button for mappings.

-The Parolla Accounts and descriptions are shown on the left hand side of each panel.
-On the right hand side is a selection box for the default Xero account you want to map to.
+The Parolla accounts and descriptions are shown on the left-hand side of each panel.
+On the right-hand side is a selection box for the default account you want to map to.

 You can also add individual rules to each mapping.
-So in the image above, we have added the first rule that payslips with a Bonus and comms expense from an employee in the Region of Dublin or South East will be mapped to the xero account 477.
+So in the image above, we have added the first rule that payslips with a Bonus and Comms Expense from an employee in the Region of Dublin or South East will be mapped to the account code 477.

-The second rule states that a bonus and comms expense from the Employee Finn Flaggart should be mapped to the Xero account 479.
+The second rule states that a bonus and comms expense from Employee Finn Flaggart should be mapped to account code 479.

-Any other bonus and comms expense should be mapped to the default Xero account of 455.
+Any other bonus and comms expense should be mapped to the default account of 455.